The Globe, Alresford, Hampshire

 Taste – 5/5

-Value – 4.5/5 – £17 for burger, fries and service feels right for this type of bar in this part of town.
+Value – 4.5/5 – £30 for burger, drink, frites and service is reasonable for this sort of place.

 The deets